Indoor/outdoor fiber optic cable

 Crush resistance2000 N (IEC 60794-1-2 E3)

-If your route needs a PE jacket, metallic armor or a different multi-tube construction, compare A-DQ(BN)2Y multi tube fiber optic cable and the broader fiber optic and data LAN cable range before freezing the specification.
+If your route needs a PE jacket, metallic armor or a different multi-tube construction, compare A-DQ(BN)2Y multi tube fiber optic cable and the broader fiber optic and data LAN cable range when matching the cable construction to the route risk.

 How to select the right multi loose tube unarmored cable